Day 3

 Direct coding-in-qmd figure workflow

-Like with tables, running create_figures_doc() produces a blank figures quarto file.
+Like with tables, running create_figures_doc() produces a blank figures Quarto file.
 We add figures similarly to tables.
 In fact, the only major difference is that you must write alternative text for your figure.

 Put your alternative text in a chunk option called ‘fig-alt’ (example below).